-The DI/DB Mitigation Analysis was conducted using Conveyal, a destination access tool that analyzes how many destinations people could reach within a given travel time.
+The analysis was conducted using Conveyal, a destination access tool that analyzes how many destinations people can reach within a given travel time, as well as travel times.
 The original Destination 2050 DI/DB analysis was conducted using the travel demand model, TDM23.
-Conveyal and TMD23 differ in several ways:
+Because Conveyal and TDM23 differ in several ways, we developed a factor for each metric to convert the TDM23 outputs into Conveyal.